David Molk

-High school
+Early life

 Molk was once a 5 ft 6 in 175 lbs Lemont Township High School freshman who could only bench press 110 lbs and squat 250 lbs.
 By the end of his junior year, he was one of the most highly recruited high school football players in the Chicago metropolitan area.
 By his senior season, he was a 6 ft 2 in 270 lbs center who could bench press 370 lbs, squat 550 lbs and power clean 320 lbs.
 His high school gym closed at 5:00 PM and he had to go into town for extra workout time.
 He chose to be a center because, although he is too short to be a major Division I college football offensive guard or offensive tackle, he had the potential to be a successful center.
 He was actually discovered when a scout came to his school to watch a teammate.
 During the summer prior to his senior season, he made a verbal commitment to the University of Michigan, in part due to its business school, the Ross School of Business.
 At the end of his junior year he had received scholarship offers from ten schools, including six Big Ten Conference football programs.

 As a senior, Molk was selected to numerous All-area football teams by various organizations including The Star, Daily Southtown, and Prep Football Report selected by Tom Lemming.
 In addition, he was selected to the Chicago Tribune All-State team, and he was selected to play in the first East-West All-America Football Game sponsored by ESPN and MLS Sports in Orlando, Florida suburb Lake Buena Vista on January 6, 2007.
 Molk was also an honors student in his senior year of high school.